 Indigenous Admissions Review Process

 We start by considering your application using the faculty’s regular competitive criteria.
 If necessary, we’ll automatically provide you a second consideration if you’ve self-identified as Indigenous on your application.
-Applications are assessed with the Native Law Centre Summer Program (at the University of Saskatchewan) application timeline in mind.
+Applications are assessed with the Indigenous Law Centre Summer Program (at the University of Saskatchewan) application timeline in mind.
 See below for details about the program.

 You must submit documentation to verify your Indigenous identity by emailing a photocopy of your Native, Inuit, or Métis status card to email@example.com no later than February 15.
 We recommend sending your documentation early in the application cycle, as applications may be assessed prior to February 15.